TechnitiumSoftware/DnsServer/APIDOCS.md

 - `cacheFailureRecordTtl` (optional): The failure TTL value to used for caching failure responses.
 This allows storing failure record in cache and prevent frequent recursive resolution to name servers that are responding with `ServerFailure`.
 Initial value is `60`.
 - `cachePrefetchEligibility` (optional): The minimum initial TTL value of a record needed to be eligible for prefetching.
 - `cachePrefetchTrigger` (optional): A record with TTL value less than trigger value will initiate prefetch operation immediately for itself.
 Set `0` to disable prefetching & auto prefetching.
-- `cachePrefetchSampleIntervalInMinutes` (optional): The interval to sample eligible domain names from last hour stats for auto prefetch.
-- `cachePrefetchSampleEligibilityHitsPerHour` (optional): Minimum required hits per hour for a domain name to be eligible for auto prefetch.
 - `enableBlocking` (optional, cluster parameter): Sets the DNS server to block domain names using Blocked Zone and Block List Zone.
 - `allowTxtBlockingReport` (optional, cluster parameter): Specifies if the DNS Server should respond with TXT records containing a blocked domain report for TXT type requests.
 - `blockingBypassList` (optional, cluster parameter): A comma separated list of IP addresses or network addresses that are allowed to bypass blocking.